-AFD to provide Euro 165mln for energy sector development
+AFD to provide Euro 165 mln for energy sector development

 Jacky AMPROU.

-Finance Minister, Senator Mohammad Ishaq Dar witnessed signing
+Finance Minister, Senator Mohammad Ishaq Dar witnessed the

-of loan agreements which aim at financing energy sector projects
+signing of loan agreements for financing of energy sector projects

 including Power Transmission Enhancement Investment Tranche-IV and